 Dr. Topping enlisted in the Navy during WWII.
 After his service to his country, Dr. Topping practiced medicine in Essex County.
 In the 1960’s and the 1970’s Dr. Topping and his wife Eileen resided at 2431 Lincoln Road in the Windsor area.

-Mrs. Topping died in Victoria, British Columbia in March of 1982.
-Dr. Topping died in Windsor in May of 1983.
-He was survived by his children; Anne, Allison, Louise and John.
-He had retired from the practice of medicine, prior to his death.
+Mrs. Topping died in Victoria, British Columbia on the 7th of March, 1982.
+Dr. Topping died in Windsor on the 18th of May 1983.
+He was survived by his children; Anne, John, Allison and Louise.
+Dr. Topping had retired from the practice of medicine, prior to his death.

 *Dr. Edwin Malcolm McLean is also featured on the Chatham-Kent Physician Tribute website.